Understanding Appraisals

-Their home's purchase can be the biggest financial decision some of us might ever make.
-Whether it's where you raise your family, a seasonal vacation home or one of many rentals, the purchase of real property is a detailed transaction that requires multiple parties to make it all happen.
+A home purchase is the most significant investment most people might ever consider.
+It doesn't matter if where you raise your family, a second vacation home or one of many rentals, the purchase of real property is a detailed transaction that requires multiple parties to pull it all off.

-You're likely to be familiar with the parties taking part in the transaction.
-The most recognizable entity in the exchange is the real estate agent.
-Then, the bank provides the money required to finance the transaction.
-The title company sees to it that all details of the exchange are completed and that the title is clear to transfer to the buyer from the seller.
+You're likely to be familiar with the parties having a role in the transaction.
+The real estate agent is the most known face in the transaction.
+Then, the bank provides the money needed to bankroll the deal.
+And ensuring all requirements of the exchange are completed and that a clear title passes from the seller to the buyer is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the real estate is worth the purchase price?
+So, what party makes sure the value of the property is consistent with the purchase price?
 In comes the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Laredo Appraisal Group, LLC. will ensure, you as an interested party, are informed.

-To determine the true status of the property, it's our duty to first complete a thorough inspection.
-We must see features hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly are there and are in the condition a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the house, ensuring the square footage is accurate and illustrating the layout of the property.
-Most importantly, we identify any obvious features - or defects - that would affect the value of the house.
+To ascertain the true status of the property, it's our duty to first perform a thorough inspection.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really are there and are in the condition a typical person would expect them to be.
+To ensure the stated square footage has not been misrepresented and document the layout of the property, the inspection often entails creating a sketch of the floorplan.
+Most importantly, we identify any obvious amenities - or defects - that would affect the value of the house.

-Back at the office, an appraiser uses two or three approaches to determining the value of real property: sales comparison and, in the case of a rental property, an income approach.
+Following the inspection, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

 Replacement Cost

-Here, we pull information on local building costs, the cost of labor and other elements to calculate how much it would cost to construct a property comparable to the one being appraised.
-This estimate usually sets the maximum on what a property would sell for.
+This is where we analyze information on local building costs, the cost of labor and other elements to determine how much it would cost to replace the property being appraised.
+This estimate commonly sets the maximum on what a property would sell for.
 The cost approach is also the least used method.

-Appraisers get to know the neighborhoods in which they work.
-They innately understand the value of particular features to the people of that area.
-Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject in question.
-Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.
+Appraisers can tell you a lot about the communities in which they work.
+They thoroughly understand the value of specific features to the residents of that area.
+Then, the appraiser researches recent transactions in the neighborhood and finds properties which are 'comparable' to the property in question.
+Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

-• For example, if the comparable has an extra half bath that the subject does not, the appraiser may deduct the value of that half bath from the sales price of the comparable home.
+• For example, if the comparable has an extra half bath that the subject doesn't, the appraiser may deduct the value of that half bath from the sales price of the comparable.

 Valuation Using the Income Approach

-A third way of valuing a property is sometimes applied when an area has a measurable number of rental properties.
-In this scenario, the amount of income the real estate yields is taken into consideration along with income produced by similar properties to derive the current value.
+A third method of valuing a house is sometimes applied when a neighborhood has a measurable number of rental properties.
+In this case, the amount of revenue the property yields is factored in with income produced by comparable properties to determine the current value.

 Putting It All Together